 Small-Town Living The City of Sequim (pop.
 6,600+) is small-town America.
 It has many unique gift shops, murals, antique stores, galleries and fine restaurants.
 The sun shines in Sequim more than anywhere else in Western Washington.
 The "rain shadow" effect, caused by the Olympic Mountains, shelters the valley from excessive rain.
-May brings the oldest continuous festival in Washington State, the Sequim Irrigational Festival - "117 Years of Pioneers".
+May brings the oldest continuous festival in Washington State, the Sequim Irrigational Festival - celebrating 119 years in 2014.
 This community event celebrates the irrigation ditches that made the arid valley lush and bountiful.

 Outdoor Fun Sequim is the Gateway to the Olympic National Forest!
 Bring your bike, kayak, golf clubs, walking shoes and binoculars, and plan to spend some time in the Dungeness Valley.
 You can pick raspberries, blackberries, strawberries, blueberries and savor the delicious Dungeness crab, native to the Dungeness area.
 Walk or bike the Olympic Discovery Trail to Railroad Bridge Park and visit the Dungeness River Audubon Center!

 Local Lavender Visit the many colorful lavender farms in the Sequim Valley.
 Sequim has quickly become the Lavender Capital of North America™ with over 30 farms.
 Lavender is one of the most fragrant and useful herbs known to mankind.
 The Sequim Dungeness Valley has weather conditions perfect for lavender.
 The U-pick season typically lasts from July to October 1.
 Make plans early to attend Sequim Lavender Weekend,America's largest lavender event, held the third weekend of July in Sequim.